Attaullah Khan Esakhelvi: Musical career

 Esakhelvi continued his training after leaving his parents' home and often recorded himself on cassette tapes that he later distributed.

 In 1972, Esakhelvi was invited to perform on Radio Pakistan, Bahawalpur.
 That same year, he performed in a concert in Mianwali, Punjab, Pakistan.
 Esakhelvi performed on the television show Neelam Ghar in 1973.

-He was invited by a company in Faisalabad to record folk songs in their studio, and recorded four albums in one recording session.
+He was invited by a company in Faisalabad to record folk songs in their studio, and he recorded four albums in one recording session.
 The albums were released at the end of 1977 and became national bestsellers.

 In 1980, Esakhelvi performed in the United Kingdom for the first time.
 It was also his first concert abroad.
-His albums were eventually released in UK under various labels, including Hi-tech, OSA and Moviebox.
+His albums were eventually released in the UK under various labels, including Hi-Tech, OSA, and Moviebox.